 If you are correcting both underreported amounts and overreported amounts on this form, you must check this box.
-If you check this box, any negative amount shown on line 17 will be applied as a credit (tax deposit) to your Form 944, 944-SS, 941, or 941-SS for the period in which you are filing this form.
-See Example-You want your overreported tax applied as a credit to Form 944 above.
+If you check this box, any negative amount shown on line 20 will be applied as a credit (tax deposit) to your Form 944 or Form 941 for the period in which you are filing this form.
+See Example-You want your overreported tax applied as a credit on Form 944 on page 3.

 If you owe tax.
-Pay the amount shown on line 17 when you file Form 944-X. Generally, you will not be charged interest if you file on time, pay on time, enter the date you discovered the error, and explain the correction on line 20.
+Pay the amount shown on line 20 when you file Form 944-X. Generally, you will not be charged interest if you file on time, pay on time, enter the date you discovered the error, and explain the correction on line 23.

 If you have a credit.
-You overreported employment taxes (you have a negative amount on line 17) and want the IRS to apply the credit on Form 944 (or Form 941) for the period during which you filed Form 944-X. The IRS will apply your credit to the first day of the Form 944 year (or Form 941 quarter) during which you filed Form 944-X. However, the credit you show on line 17 of Form 944-X may not be fully available on your Form 944 (or Form 941) if the IRS corrects it during processing or you owe other taxes, penalties, or interest.
+You overreported employment taxes (you have a negative amount on line 20) and want the IRS to apply the credit on Form 944 (or Form 941) for the period during which you filed Form 944-X. The IRS will apply your credit to the first day of the Form 944 year (or Form 941 quarter) during which you filed Form 944-X. However, the credit you show on line 20 of Form 944-X may not be fully available on your Form 944 (or Form 941) if the IRS corrects it during processing or you owe other taxes, penalties, or interest.
 The IRS will notify you if your claimed credit changes or if the amount available as a credit on Form 944 or Form 941 was reduced because of unpaid taxes, penalties, or interest.

-Do not check the box on line 1 if you are correcting overreported amounts and the period of limitations on EAUTION credit or refund for Form 944 will expire within 90 days of the date you file Form 944-X. Instead, check the box on line 2.
+Do not check the box on line 1 if you are correcting overreported amounts and the period of limitations on credit or refund for Form 944 will expire within 90 days of the date you file Form 944-X. Instead, check the box on line 2.
 See Is There a Deadline for Filing Form 944-X? on page 2.